-Our follow-up for the current designated reporting period found that the matter of outstanding reimbursements had not been resolved.
+Our review for the previous designated period found that the matter of outstanding reimbursements had not been resolved.
 We noted that in July 2015 the Minister forwarded a letter to AOSMA outlining the State's position regarding resolution of the matter.